dcpedit/mod-mmm/README.md

 ### c) Blackpill Development Board

-It's probably best to flash the firmware onto the Blackpill first using `bin` file in the `firmware` directory.
+It's probably best to flash the firmware onto the Blackpill first using the `bin` file in the `firmware` directory.
 Hook it up to [QMK Toolbox](https://github.com/qmk/qmk_toolbox/releases) and push the following buttons to place it in bootloader mode before flashing:
 * Press and hold the BOOT0 button
 * Press and release NRST (reset) button
 * Release BOOT0 button

 Solder the Mill-Max 315 sockets onto the daughterboard.
 Then place a piece of masking tape over the pin holes, and insert each pin though the tape and into its hole with tweezers.
-Then set the Blackpill into place with the components facing UP and the USB port facing the top of the daughterboard.
+Then set the Blackpill into place with the components facing up and the USB port facing the top of the daughterboard.
 Solder the pins into place, and then carefully and slowly remove the Blackpill.
 If you pull too fast and hard, one edge will suddenly pop loose, bending the pins on the opposite side.
 Remove the masking tape, and push the Blackpill back into place.

 Lazy-man's short cut: skip the masking tape.
 But note that using too much solder will cause it to flow down the pin and into the socket.
-If you do, the keyboard will still work, but you won't be able to remove the Blackpill without desoldering.
+If this happens, the keyboard will still work, but you won't be able to remove the Blackpill without desoldering.

 ### d) Piezo Buzzer